rjz/bash-boilerplate/README.md

 # Bash Boilerplate

-Because as long as we're still writing bash scripts we might as well start from somewhere.
+Because as long as we're scripting [bash][bash], we might as well start from somewhere.

 ### cli.sh